kaikai354503/capstone-3/README.md

 # Capstone 3 – EasyShop (Description)

-EasyShop is a robust, production-ready RESTful API.
+RecordShop is a robust, production-ready RESTful API.
 Built on the industry-standard Spring Boot framework, ShopEngine provides a secure, scalable backend architecture that bridges the gap between complex database management and seamless user experiences.

 ---